 Moving our bodies releases endorphins, the body’s feel-good chemical, and combats stagnation of the blood and our energy flow.
 Plus, deep breaths of fresh air can actually cure headaches.
-See: Breathe for Headache Relief and Breathe Deep and Relieve Your Headache.
+See: Breathe Deep and Relieve Your Headache.

 Moving the body also allows our thoughts to move, which often results in a more positive outlook on life.

 You can do it.
 Keep that forward locomotion.
 Choochoo.